 - Jesus said that God’s word would not pass away.

 - “one jot or one tittle will by no means pass away from the law till all is fulfilled” (Mat.
 5:18).

 - Thus, the words of God must still be with us and God’s words are perfect.

-Some will at a 4th point to this line of reasoning by claiming that the Bible has to be perfect because then it can’t be trusted at all, which was also part of the Chicago statement on Biblical Inerrancy.
+Some will include a 4th point to this reasoning by claiming that the Bible has to be perfect because then it can’t be trusted at all, which was also part of the Chicago statement on Biblical Inerrancy.

 The authority of Scripture is inescapably impaired if this total divine inerrancy is in any way limited or disregarded, or made relative to a view of truth contrary to the Bible’s own; and such lapses bring serious loss to both the individual and the Church.
 (Chicago statement on Biblical Inerrancy, partial statement)

 Biblical inerrancy is not just a new phenomenon.
 Many great theologians and some church father have esteemed this doctrine.
 Here are just a few from history that have promoted biblical inerrancy.

 “We should leave things [of an unknowable] nature to God who creates us, being most assured that the Scriptures are indeed perfect, since they were spoken by the Word of God and His Spirit” (Irenaeus, Against Heresies, 2.28.2, in ANF, 1:399)